obrie/retrokit/manual/manualkit.md

 ## Manuals

-There are over 18,000 manuals that have been hand-sourced over 2 years for this project.
+There are ~20,000 manuals that have been hand-sourced over 2 years for this project.
 They come from a variety of websites which are all defined in each system's data file.
 All manuals are installed in PDF format, but they can be sourced from a variety of formats.
 Details about the process are described below.